Optimization-AI/LibAUC/README.md

 ```
 $ pip install libauc
 ```
+To use latest beta version, you can try `$ pip install libauc==1.1.9rc1`.
 You can also download source code from [here](https://github.com/Optimization-AI/LibAUC/releases).

 :notebook_with_decorative_cover: Usage
 -------